Weight and Gut Health

 Naturopath for Gut Healing and Weight Control

 Weight gain, difficulty losing weight and keeping it off are tied to the health of your gut.
 Our naturopath provides gut healing protocols for weight control.
-The most significant nutrient deficiency in the standard western diet is fibre (soluble fibre), essential to feed the healthy bacteria that promote optimum health, wellbeing and weight control.
+The most significant nutrient deficiency in the standard western diet is fibre (soluble fibre), which is essential to feed the healthy bacteria that promote optimum health, well-being and weight control.
 When approaching fat reduction, starting with a gut healing protocol and Mediterranean diet to get your resident bacteria functioning at their optimum will provide the critical plant-based prebiotic – fibre, polyphenols and omega 3’s!
 Our clinical nutritionists and naturopaths can assist with weight management.

 Weight and gut health with Western Diets?

 The standard Australian diet (S.A.D) is low in soluble fibre plant food and omega-three fatty acids.
 This starves your healthy gut microbiota, the essential bacteria that control immune and metabolic function and provides anti-inflammatory, anti-cancer and cell energy benefits.
 If you feed your good bacteria, they produce vital products required for wellness and weight control.